carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - The Pillow library (PIL fork) provides functions to open, manipulate, and save various image file formats.
 It represents images using its own Image class.
   - `from PIL import Image`
+  - see [PIL Image Module]

 - TensorFlow images are often represented as tensors that have dimensions for batch size, height, width, and color channels.
 This framework provide tools to load, preprocess, and work with image data seamlessly.
-Note
   -`from tensorflow import keras`
+  - see [image preprocessing] documentation
+  - Note Keras image functions also use PIL

 ::::::::::::::::::::::::::::::::::::::::::::::::::